kenhungkk/kenhungkk.github.io/_posts/2017-04-10-l1-penalized-likelihood-asymptotics.md

 ---
 Following a paper by [Lee et al. (2013)](https://arxiv.org/abs/1311.6238) on the correcting for the selection bias after lasso-based selection, a natural progression is to consider general penalized likelihood selections.
 In GLM, we are at least provided with a sufficient statistics, but this would not be the case in a more general likelihood setting, rendering the description of the selection event a lot more blurry.

-Most specifically, the set up is as follows: we have a matrix $$X$$ consisting of $$n$$ row of covariates, $$Y$$ a vector conssiting of all the responses.
+Most specifically, the set up is as follows: we have a matrix $$X$$ consisting of $$n$$ row of covariates, $$Y$$ a vector consisting of all the responses.
 We assume the model, given by the log-likelihood below,

 $$\sum_{i=1}^n \ell(\theta_n; Y_n, X_n).$$